nick404s/shopping-app-react-typescript/README.md

 ## Shopping Cart App

+Includes the ability to add, remove or change items in the cart.

-Allows to user to add fruits to the cart.
-Computes the total sum of the fruits.
+Shows the total cost of items in the cart.

 This project will be hosted here: [Link to the App]().